Tyler127/tyler-larson/GITHUB_TOKEN_SETUP.md

 - The `.env.local` file is automatically ignored by git (won't be committed)
 - **Never commit your token to GitHub** - keep it in `.env.local` only
-- The API works fine without a token for personal use
+- **The token is REQUIRED** - GitHub's GraphQL API requires authentication
-- With a token, you get 5000 requests/hour instead of 60
+- With a token, you get 5000 requests/hour rate limit

-## Testing Without a Token:

-The API route will work immediately without any token!
-Just refresh your page and the contribution graph should load with your real GitHub data.
+## For Production Deployment:

+When deploying to production (Vercel, Netlify, etc.), you need to add the `GITHUB_TOKEN` as an environment variable in your hosting platform's dashboard:

+1. **Vercel**: Go to Project Settings → Environment Variables → Add `GITHUB_TOKEN`
+2. **Netlify**: Go to Site Settings → Environment Variables → Add `GITHUB_TOKEN`
+3. After adding the token, redeploy your site for the changes to take effect